jmpt21/Task-Manager/README.md

 ## For developers

+1. Run `npm install` to install the dependencies.
+2. Run `ng build` to build the application angular.
-1. Run `node server.js` to launch the server (express) and the built angular application, stored in the `dist/` directory.
+3. Run `node server.js` to launch the server (express) and the built angular application, stored in the `dist/` directory.
-2. If you want to do a change in the project, always run `ng build` before `node server.js`.
+4. If you want to do a change in the project, always run `ng build` before `node server.js`.
-3. If you want to do a change in the server, see `server/` directory.
+5. If you want to do a change in the server, see `server/` directory.
-4. This is a practice simple project.
+6. This is a practice simple project.
 I am proud of myself :), and I am aware that the project can improve.

 ## Development server